lindanardo/University/README.md

-These are the projects I worked on during different courses of my Master Degree in Astrophysics and Cosmology at the University of Padua.
+These are the projects I worked on for different courses of my Master Degree in Astrophysics and Cosmology at the University of Padua.